Axioms of Quantum Mechanics in light of Continuous Model Theory: Dirac's calculus and axiomatisation of quantum mechanics

 The summation formulas like (\ref{psi}) and (\ref{f}) are presented in a form of an integral if the family $|\psi_\alpha\ra$ is continuous but seems natural in the summation form when $\alpha$ runs in the discrete spectrum of an operator.

 \epk \bpk Rigged Hilbert spaces provide a powerful mathematical framework to extend quantum mechanics, allowing distributions and generalized eigenfunctions to be rigorously handled.
-However, as is almost generally accepted, not every element corresponds to a physically realisable state -- some are purely mathematical artifacts, see e.g. \cite{Nonphysical}.
+However, it is still contested whether the condition of completeness of $\HH$ is necessary.
+It is almost generally accepted that not every element corresponds to a physically realisable state -- some are purely mathematical artifacts, see e.g. \cite{Nonphysical}.

 In the more general context of quantum field theories Wightman axioms explicitly postulate that physically meaningful part of the rigged Hilbert space $\HH$ is a dense subset $\mathcal{D}\subset \HH.$ \epk